mdekstrand/cs533-web/glossary.md

     In machine learning deployment, inference is often used to refer to using the model to score or classify new instances at runtime, as opposed to the training stage of the model.

     Inference can also be used to refer to learning the model parameters itself, but we won't be using it this way to avoid confusion.

+Iterative method
+    An computational method that works by computing an initial solution (or guess) and iteratively refining it, usually until some stopping condition is met (often the number of iterations, or a convergence criteria such as the change from one iteration to the next dropping below a threshold).

+    {py:func}`scipy.optimize.minimize` as demonstrated in {video}`week9:optimizing-loss` is an example of an iterative method.

 Joint Probability
     The joint probability $\P[A, B]$ is the probability of both $A$ and $B$ occurring (in terms of underlying events, it's the probability that the elementary event $\zeta$ is in both $A$ and $B$).